Ronald6635/handson-ml3/tutorial_instruction.md

 ### Quality Assurance

 1. Verify all links and anchors work correctly.
 Ensure anchors use the compatible `<a id="..."></a>` format.
 2. Test code examples in clean Python environment
 3. Ensure content flows logically from basic to advanced
 4. Check that explanations match the code exactly
 5. Validate that examples demonstrate real-world utility
+6.  **Verify Mathematical Equations**: When generating HTML, confirm that all LaTeX equations are rendered correctly by MathJax.
-6. **Verify Traditional Chinese linguistic conventions for Taiwan**
+7.  **Verify Traditional Chinese linguistic conventions for Taiwan**
-7. **Test hashtag effectiveness for Threads platform**
+8.  **Test hashtag effectiveness for Threads platform**
-8. **Ensure line-by-line breakdowns are comprehensive and accurate**
+9.  **Ensure line-by-line breakdowns are comprehensive and accurate**

 ## 📈 Success Metrics